goqoo-on-kintone/goqoo/README.md

   })
     ...
 ```
-Edit `'Hello, Goqoo on kintone'` on line 16 as you like.
+Edit `'Hello, Goqoo on kintone'` as you like.
 Save the file and you'll see that Goqoo automatically rebuilds JS files.
 Reload the web browser and you can find the message has been changed successfully!

 ## Commands